Sarath Fonseka: Eelam War IV

 After recovering from his wounds, Lt.
 General Fonseka resumed his duties in July 2006.
 Fonseka has been described as the mastermind of the military strategy behind the military victory in Sri Lanka's three-decade war against terrorism.
-He abandoned conventional methods, matched the ingenious tactics and strategies of the LTTE, fully utilized the superior numerical strength and fire power of the Sri Lankan armed forces and kept up pressure on the enemy.
+He abandoned conventional methods, matched the ingenious tactics and strategies of the LTTE, fully used the superior numerical strength and fire power of the Sri Lankan armed forces and kept up pressure on the enemy.
 He broke tradition by insisting on the full deployment of naval and air power to aid the war on land and succeeded in getting the support of the other service commanders.

 Fonseka broke army units into small groups and made these highly trained and motivated men who infiltrated Tiger-held areas, tracked down the fighting cadres of the LTTE and eliminated them.
-He transformed the Sri Lankan army from its defensive posture to an offence force.
+He transformed the Sri Lankan army from its defensive posture to an offensive force.
 Along with his proactive military leadership, the battle-hardened commander changed military strategy in preparations before the war such as changing the training and ethos of the infantry and preparing the defences in the north.
 He empowered the frontline soldier, breaking the norms of conventional military attitude.
 In 2007, Fonseka introduced the Mechanized Infantry Regiment.

 Fonseka changed the reactionary nature of the Army and formulated a plan that would end the war in a time frame of three years.
 The aim was shifted from capturing ground to destroying the enemy.
-He reduced operations conducted along the main roads and expanded the battlefront in order to disperse the enemy manpower and firepower.
-To this end he devised the strategy of introducing large numbers of four-man teams to the theater of war, there by reducing military and civilian casualties through dispersion, stealth and precision in operations and fought the war on multiple fronts.
+He reduced operations conducted along the main roads and expanded the battlefront to disperse the enemy manpower and firepower.
+To this end he devised the strategy of introducing large numbers of four-man teams to the theatre of war, thereby reducing military and civilian casualties through dispersion, stealth and precision in operations and fought the war on multiple fronts.
 He inaugurated the northern campaign before the conclusion of the eastern campaign, thereby making it difficult for political intrusion to halt the war.

 General Fonseka opted instead to attack the LTTE's strongest areas and opted for performance over seniority and selected officers with experience in the field.
 He restructured the Army Intelligence Units which proved vital for the Navy and the Air Force to destroy LTTE ships, commanders and other targets.
 Fonseka implemented strong measures to improve the discipline in the army, eradicate corruption and wastage.
 He also reduced the burden on the government and the citizen by the effective management of the resources at his disposal and personally ensured the unimpeded supply of ammunition.
 In January 2009, he was described as the best army commander in the world by India's National Security Advisor.